Emissions Reduction (Local Authorities in London) Bill [HL]

 Groups Affected

-- London Borough Councils and City of London Corporation: Responsible for designating areas, enforcing regulations, and issuing penalties.
+- London Borough Councils and the City of London Corporation: Gain powers to regulate emissions and enforce new rules.

-- Plant manufacturers and retailers: May need to adapt their products to meet the new emission standards.
+- Plant manufacturers and retailers: Will need to adapt to the new emission standards.

 Powered by nyModel